jakobhuerner/jakobhuerner.github.io/_posts/2020-10-10-decay_an_renewal.md

 layout: post
 title:  Decay and renewal
 categories: [General]
 excerpt: Something new is on the horizon
+image: /images/something_new.jpg
 ---

 It's the way of life.